SfC Home > Physical Science > Physics >

 Swing object on rope

-When you swing a ball around on a rope, you must hold onto the rope and pull on it with a force.
+When you swing a ball around on a rope, you must hold onto the rope and pull on it with some force.
 Otherwise the ball and rope will fly off according the Law of Inertia, which wants to have an object move in a straight line.
-The force you are pulling on the rope is the centripetal force.
+The force of the rope on the object is the centripetal force.

 to keep ball from flying away